bitrise-io/devcenter/_articles/en/reviews/github-checks.md

 ![](/img/bitrise-summary-gh-checks.jpg)

-{% include message_box.html type="info" title="Get to your app's page with a click" content="If you click on the summary or on View more details on Bitrise Checks link, you are taken back to your app's page on Bitrise. "%}
+{% include message_box.html type="info" title="Get to your app's page with a single click" content="If you click on the summary or on View more details on Bitrise Checks link, you are taken back to your app's page on Bitrise. "%}

 ## Enabling & installing Github Checks